hapijs/hapi/docs/Reference.md

     - `description` - route description used for generating documentation (string).
     - `notes` - route notes used for generating documentation (string or array of strings).
     - `tags` - route tags used for generating documentation (array of strings).

+Note that the `options` object is deeply cloned (with the exception of `bind` which is shallowly copied) and cannot contain any values that are unsafe to perform deep copy on.

 ```js
 var Hapi = require('hapi');